ThierryMonteiro/Sudoku-testing/README.md

 TO DO:
 - [x] Draw puzzle onto the window
-- [ ] Mouse clicks over cells selects and highlights them
+- [ ] Mouse clicks over cells select and highlight them
 - [ ] Enable number input
 - [ ] Enable number input check
 - [ ] Add a reset button to make a new puzzle and a clear button